-Patients who paid for heart medications solely through U.S. Medicare were 57 percent more likely not to take them during coverage gaps, researchers say.
+Patients who paid for heart medications solely through U.S.

 Payments resumed when patients' out-of-pocket expenses reached qualifying levels or the benefit restarted in the next calendar year, Polinski said.